dataspecer/ds-wdoi/comments-ideas/ideas.md

     - or just pertaining to the given class
 - Recommendations
   - give me recommendations based on already made user association selection

+## Model

+Questions to answer:

+- A wikidata states that the constraints are just recommendations.
+  - How to approach it during extraction and ontology building?
+- How to view qualifier properties?
+- What if no object subject is defined?
+  - It should use the same thing as in root selection.